 If you suspect that your employer may have devalued your compensation rate (either intentionally or unintentionally) as a result of your gender, it’s important to speak with a discrimination lawyer Washington, D.C. area residents trust – and to do so even if you’re unsure of whether you have grounds for legal action against your employer.
 It is important to not ignore this issue once you have noticed it.
 Discrimination in the workplace is a serious issue, and legal action should be taken again employers who practice it.
 If you believe that you may be a victim of discrimination, contact a lawyer for crucial legal assistance.

 Identifying pay inequity is often very challenging.
 Most of the time, co-workers are “kept in the dark” regarding the compensation rates and benefits packages afforded their colleagues.
 They may not even realize until at a later time that their compensation is not as high as it should be.
 It is therefore difficult to compare and contrast one’s own compensation and benefits with those granted to others within the same company.
-As a result, many pay equity cases understandably begin when an employee voices concerns and suspicions to an experienced Washington, D.C. discrimination lawyer, even though they’re not yet sure if they have grounds for legal action.
+This information is not always easily accessible, and some companies may not disclose the details of employee compensation rates and benefits packages offered to them.

 The Equal Pay Act

 The Equal Pay Act is not the only law that governs pay-related discrimination.
 If you have grounds to file legal action against your employer, we may argue that your situation stands in violation of numerous laws.
 However, understanding the basics of the Equal Pay Act will help to clarify the kinds of foundational claims we’ll likely need to make to argue your case successfully.
 Under the Equal Pay Act, an employer may be held liable for illegal pay discrimination if it can be proven that a man and woman working for the same employer and substantially engaging in the same job are receiving unequal pay.
 The man and woman do not need to have the same job title or description for this standard to be upheld in favor of the aggrieved.
 A lawyer will closely examine your wages compared to other employees within your company and look for evidence to see if discriminatory practices have taken place.

-FLSA Legal Guidance Is Available
+Pay Discrimination Legal Guidance Is Available

 Signs You’re Being Discriminated Against at Work